Vermont is the most beautiful place on earth, full stop. Ok, so there is also this fairytale mountain castle:

 The course is peaceful and only the chronic pain in my back, the chilly rain, and the humiliation of being dead last kept me from enjoying it more.
 I tried to adjust my posture to ease my back but nothing helps.
 I have tried to accept that I am never going to get to the bottom of what's causing it and to just carry on despite it and not let it circumscribe my life so much.
 It has cut into my marathon training far too much already and I simply need to suck it up and learn to ignore it.
 So, I gritted my teeth and did just that.

 But back to the NEK.
 I was, alas, soaked to the skin and shivering after running 3 hours in the rain and rather than stop for a dip in Lake Willoughby, I put the heat on in the car and headed back to the guest house for a long, hot shower.
 Someday, though, I must swim there.
-I love to swim and have wanted desperately to swim this summer, but there is no place to do so where I live.
-I like to have a pool all to myself, so the crowded local municipal pool doesn't appeal.
+I love to swim and have wanted desperately to swim every summer, but there is no place to do so where I live.

 I was supposed to drive home at that point but I was so enchanted by the tranquillity and beauty of the landscape that I decided to stay another night.
 I am supposed to be applying for jobs and taking care of myriad "to do's" but I have felt too burned out, especially since I have had to deal with an unexpected family crisis that occurred, with impeccable timing, the day before my farewell party at work.
 It's an intractable and frustrating situation, easily solvable with money I don't have, that has piled stress on top of burn out.
 I couldn't afford to stay but I just could not bring myself to leave.
 I need a proper vacation, by which I mean significant time away from all problems and stress.
 But that's not gonna happen.